bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 **Assets** have two defining qualities that shape Bevy's architecture for working with them:

-1. Their values are not compiled into the program.
-Typically, this means they're stored in the file system on the user's hard drive.
+1. They can be loaded and unloaded at runtime (as opposed to being part of your game's code).
+Typically, assets are stored in the file system on the user's hard drive.
 2. They are often very large: multiple megabytes, when typical data-storing components are measured in bytes.

 The first point means that we need tools to dynamically load (and unload) them at runtime.